elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> True returns 1, and False returns 0.</div>
+  <div><strong>Interview Response:</strong> In JavaScript, when converting true to a number, the return value is 1.
+When converting false to a number, the return value is 0.</div>
   </div>
 </details>

 ---

-### Give a brief description of the potential outcomes when converting a string to a number?
+### Give a brief description of the potential outcomes when converting a string to a number

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We trim whitespace at the beginning and the end of the string.
-Zero returns if the remaining string contains no characters.
-Otherwise, the string's number is "read".
-If an error occurs, it returns NaN.</div><br />
+  <div><strong>Interview Response:</strong> In JavaScript, converting a string to a number can result in a valid number, NaN for non-numeric strings, or 0 for empty strings.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>